 15A Combination USB GFCI Receptacle with Dual USB-A

-- Up to 5V/2.4A from one port and up to 5A total across both USB ports
+- Dual USB-A charging with up to 5V/2.4A from one port and up to 5A total output

 Available Colors